JoeKaub/hello-world/README.md

 # hello-world
 Completely fresh start at something new.
-I'm just your local inspired teenager.
+I'm just your local inspired teenager hailing from Lawrence.